prototypefund/reproducible-website/_events/berlin2017/agendabrainstorming.md

 - can we do something about communities that cannot build dependencies from source? (npm, java, compiler builders?) : 1 green
 - if we make an image by deterministically composing snapshots of unreproducibly built data... do we call that image reproducible? : 1 green
-- how can we ensure the term "reproducible builds" is used consistantly across the internet
+- how can we ensure the term "reproducible builds" is used consistently across the internet

 ### Portability